Payment Gateway Business Model: How Payment Gateway Integration can become a Revenue Driver and Customer Acquisition Tool

-The decision to integrate with a payment gateway has been motivated by a fairly small number of factors and is not typically a strategic decision.
+The decision to explore payment processing integration has typically been motivated by a fairly small number of factors and is not typically a strategic decision.
 Some common reasons:

 - The usual suspects: Integrating with well known gateways eg Authorize.net is expected as the name is known and recognize

-- Ease of deployment: If the developer can integrate quickly and the development tools are easy to work with that makes the gateway attractive.
+- Ease of deployment: If the developer can integrate quickly via a Payment Gateway API and the development tools are easy to work with that makes the gateway attractive.
 In some cases ease of deployment may also come with a payment aggregation model whereby the end user merchant does not own their processing account and has few options if problems arise.